simpledotorg/simple-server/README.md

 ## Development
 ### Note for Apple Silicon M1 Macs

 With recent gem updates, all of our gems and dependencies now build ARM native on m1 macs.
-This means you do **not** need to use Rosetta to set up simple-server, and in fact using Rosetta will make things more complicated and confusing in day to dev dev experience, and also hurts performance.
+This means you do **not** need to use Rosetta to set up simple-server, and in fact using Rosetta will make things more complicated and confusing in day to day dev experience, and also hurts performance.

 There is one possible caveat to this -- if you see any problems with google-protobuf, run the following: